PleumA/PleumA.github.io/logic_report.md

     2.  **Role Isolation**: An `R1` slot will never receive an `R2` doctor.
     3.  **Uniqueness**: A doctor will never work two slots on the same day.

+9.  **Heuristic Workload Balancing (`balanceShifts`)**: When enabled, the sorting of candidate doctors dynamically prioritizes those with the lowest shift counts (total, workday, or holiday) by resolving any non-zero workload difference during candidate generation instead of relying on a broad `0.4` tolerance.
+This ensures tighter, more balanced shift allocation across the pool.

 ---

 ### 4. Schedule Evaluation: Scoring & Penalty Math